-During the last few years, educational institutions around the globe have implemented interventions of Social and Emotional Learning with the aim to cultivate Emotional Intelligence and Empathy.
-This type of program including cultivating: 1.
-Self awareness: identifying, naming and evaluating emotions and examining what are their causes and consequences.
-2. Self management: emotion regulation when coping with stress or conflict while controlling impulses and expressing emotions appropriately.
-3. Social awareness: an ability to see things from the view point of another person, to express Empathy towards him/her and to identify and evaluate the similarities and differences between myself and another person.
-4. Relationship management: creating and preserving healthy and satisfying relationships that are based on cooperation, adaptive nonviolent interpersonal conflict management and resolution.
-5. Making responsible decisions with the aim to contribute to the welfare of the person and taking into account the possible ramification of the chosen act (Castillo, Salguero, Ernandez-Berrocal & Balluerka, 2013; Elias, Bruence-Butler, Blum & Schuyler, 2000; Kunnanatt, 2004; Payton, et al., 2008).
-Among adolescents, these programs resulted in improved social relationships between class students, in Empathy towards each other’s feelings and pro-active behaviors and in a reduction in anti social and violent behaviors as well as prejudice and stereotypes against members of other groups (Castillo, et al., 2013; Garaigordobil, 2004; Kessler, 2000; McWilliam & Hatcher, 2004; Rea & Pedersen, 2007; Roffey, 2006).
-One of the prominent researcher in this field, Khuri (2004), designed an intervention plan that aimed to promote the dialogue between Israeli Jews and Arabs through learning emotional, interpersonal and communication skills (e.g. sharing personal experiences with others, listening non judgmentally to others).
-In the evaluation research that followed her program, all of the participants – changed the way they perceived the members of the other national group (following their participation) and were able to see them more as humans with their own needs and emotions (Khuri, 2004).
+Over the last few years, educational institutions around the globe have implemented social and emotional learning interventions with the aim of cultivating skills associated with emotional intelligence and empathy (Castillo, Salguero, Fernández-Berrocal, & Balluerka, 2013; Elias, Bruence-Butler, Blum, & Schuyler, 2000; Kunnanatt, 2004; Payton et al., 2008):

+Self-awareness: identifying, naming, and evaluating emotions and examining their causes and consequences.

+Self-management: emotion regulation when coping with stress or conflict while controlling impulses and expressing emotions appropriately.

+Social awareness: an ability to see things from the view point of another, to express empathy toward him/her, and to identify and evaluate the similarities and differences between oneself and another person.

+Relationship management: creating and preserving healthy and satisfying relationships that are based on cooperation, and adaptive nonviolent interpersonal conflict management and resolution.

+Responsible decision-making: decisions that contribute to the welfare of the person and take into account the possible ramifications of the chosen act.

+These programs have resulted in improved social relationships among class students, in empathy toward the feelings of others, in pro-active behaviors, and in a reduction in anti-social and violent behaviors as well as prejudice and stereotypes against members of other groups (Castillo et al., 2013; Garaigordobil, 2004; Kessler, 2000; McWilliam & Hatcher, 2004; Rea & Pedersen, 2007; Roffey, 2006).
+One of the prominent researchers in this field, Khuri (2004), designed an intervention plan that aimed to promote dialogue between Israeli Jews and Arabs through learning emotional, interpersonal, and communication skills (e.g., sharing personal experiences with others, listening non-judgmentally to others).
+In the evaluation research that followed her program, all of the participants had changed the way they perceived the members of the other national group and were able to see them as fellow humans with their own needs and emotions (Khuri, 2004).

-Methods
+Method

 Theory behind the intervention program

-The current research presents a unique uni-national only intervention program – that was built based on an extensive literature review.
-The guiding principles of this program were: first, one needs to create a safe and trusting environment where participants can learn and implement different skills which are relevant to the relationships between members of the two national groups.
-The group moderator needs to have a non-judgmental empathic stance which reflects understanding, support, respect and curiosity.
-It is also important to build the program around a structured activity process which will gradually build the trust and cooperation of the participants while establishing open and free dialogue between them (Bar-Tal, et al., 2010; Khuri, 2004).
-In addition, it is important that these encounters will not include any direct reference to any issues pertinent to the conflict itself – its reasons, history, costs or the different national identities (Bar-Tal, et al., 2010; Ramsey & Latting, 2005).
-The rational of this approach is that the skills and communication methods learned in a uni-national environment will be generalized to the attitudes and relationships between participants of different national group.
-In other words, that as a result of this process, participants will better understand: what motivates them and effects their relationships with other people in general and with members of other national groups in particular and as such will be more open towards their suffering and pain.
-As a results their mutual prejudice and negative attitudes will diminish and they will be able to become closer.
+The current research presents a unique uninational intervention program that was built based on an extensive literature review.
+This program was informed by a number of guiding principles.
+First, there was a need to create a safe and trusting environment where participants could learn and implement different skills that were relevant to the relationships between members of both national groups.
+Second, the group moderator needed to have a non-judgmental empathic stance that reflected understanding, support, respect, and curiosity.
+Third, it was also important to build the program around a structured activity process that would gradually build trust and cooperation among participants, establishing open and free dialogue (Bar-Tal et al., 2010; Khuri, 2004).
+Finally, it was important to exclude from these encounters any direct reference to any issues pertinent to the conflict itself—its reasons, history, costs or the different national identities (Bar-Tal et al., 2010; Ramsey & Latting, 2005).
+The rationale of this approach was that the skills and communication methods learned in a uninational environment would be generalized to the attitudes and relationships between participants of different national groups.
+In other words, the basic research hypothesis was that, as a result of this process, participants would better understand what motivated them and affected their relationships with other people in general and with members of other national groups in particular; as such they would be more empathic toward the suffering and pain of the outgroup.
+Ultimately, mutual prejudice and negative attitudes would then diminish, enabling closer relationships between the groups.

 Participants